Phase structure of heavy dense lattice QCD and the three-state Potts model: Introduction

-Numerical simulations of lattice QCD have shown that in the heavy quark region, the critical mass at which a first-order phase transition turns into a crossover increases with increasing density \cite{Saito:2013vja,Ejiri:2023tdp}.
+Numerical simulations of lattice QCD have shown that in the heavy-quark region, the critical mass at which a first-order phase transition turns into a crossover increases with increasing density \cite{Saito:2013vja,Ejiri:2023tdp}.
 When investigating high-density regions in lattice QCD simulations, a problem known as the sign problem arises, making it difficult to study.
 However, in regions where quarks are sufficiently heavy, the sign problem is relatively less serious, making research possible.
-On the other hand, the critical mass at which the first-order phase transition turns into a crossover in the light quark region is also expected to increase with increasing density, and various studies have been conducted to confirm this \cite{Karsch:2003va,deForcrand:2003vyj,Ejiri:2012rr,Jin:2013wta}.
-However, the sign problem in the light quark region is serious, and research in this region has not progressed very far.
+On the other hand, the critical mass at which the first-order phase transition turns into a crossover in the light-quark region is also expected to increase with increasing density, and various studies have been conducted to confirm this \cite{Karsch:2003va,deForcrand:2003vyj,Ejiri:2012rr,Jin:2013wta}.
+However, the sign problem in the light-quark region is serious, and research in this region has not progressed very far.
 If the critical mass increases, it is expected that the QCD phase transition will change from a crossover to a first-order phase transition as density increases, even for real quark masses, which is very interesting.

-Furthermore, if the first-order phase transition region for light quarks continues to expand with increasing density, the critical point should reach the studyable heavy quark region.
+Furthermore, if the first-order phase transition region for light quarks continues to expand with increasing density, the critical point should reach the studiable heavy-quark region.
 In this study, we discuss whether there is a first-order phase transition region in the heavy-quark high-density region that is separate from the first-order phase transition in the heavy-quark low-density region.

 The fundamental properties of a phase transition are thought to be determined solely by the symmetry broken during the phase transition and the dimension of the space.
 In the early days of finite temperature lattice QCD, the three-state Potts model \cite{Wu:1982ra}, which has the same broken symmetry, was used to discuss how the nature of the phase transition changes when the effects of dynamical quarks are added from quenched QCD \cite{Banks:1983me,DeGrand:1983fk}.
 When the quark mass is sufficiently large, the hopping parameter expansion leads to the effective action of the quark, whose leading term is proportional to the Polyakov loop.
 The Polyakov loop is the order parameter of the $Z_3$ center symmetry that is broken at the finite temperature phase transition of QCD.
 In comparison with the three-state Potts model, which also experiences a phase transition due to $Z_3$ symmetry breaking, it has been argued that the first-order phase transition in quenched QCD turns into a crossover due to the effects of dynamical quarks.
 The Polyakov loop corresponds to the $Z_3$ spin, and the quark determinant corresponds to the external magnetic field term in the spin model.
 In both models, the critical point where the first-order phase transition turns into a crossover is known to belong to the Ising universality class.